ABSTRACTS OF COURSES OFFERED IN 2022-2023Tourism and Globalization- Seminar:

 - critically evaluate the impacts of particular tourism innovations and policies on both individual organizations and on tourism destinations

 Social and Environmental Conflict Resolution in Tourism:

-Students will become fimiliarized with achieve assessments of different conflicts in relations between tourism, the environment and the community.
-An advanced course designed as a practical workshop to skills relating to factors, interested experience using simulation games and acquire in-depth knowledge and analytical and basic principles of conflict management and solution.
-They will gain practical definitions tourism conflicts.
-They will also carry out conflict assessments for existing parties and possible solutions of tourism conflicts.
+This is an advanced course designed to achieve assessments of different conflicts in relations between tourism, the environment and the community.
+The course will familiarize students with definitions and basic principles of conflict management and solution.
+Students will gain practical experience using simulation games and acquire in-depth knowledge and analytical skills relating to factors, interested parties and possible solutions of tourism conflicts.
+They will also carry out conflict assessments for existing tourism conflicts (in teamwork).